 Ninja Foodi Copycat Buffalo Wild Wings Honey BBQ Wings

 Looking for those honey BBQ wings that are a copycat Buffalo Wild Wings honey BBQ wings?
 I have that recipe posted below, where you have tender and juicy wings, with a nice and sticky honey bbq sauce slathered all over your wings.
 Whip these up for your next game day entertaining, or for a quick weeknight meal.
-Either way, these honey barbecue wings are a must make in your Ninja Foodi.
+Either way, these Ninja Foodi Copycat Buffalo Wild Wings Honey BBQ Wings are a must make in your Ninja Foodi.
+If you are a fan of Buffalo Wild Wings then this is the recipe for you!

 These Ninja Foodi Copycat Buffalo Wild Wings Honey BBQ Wings are one of my absolute favorite recipes.
 I LOVE Buffalo Wild Wings.
 I love it so much that I honestly rated their wings above my own.
 Now with the Ninja Foodi I can make the most delicious copycat Honey BBQ Wings.